c-git/c-git.github.io/content/misc/markdown.md

 ### WARNING

-Be careful with **indentation** otherwise you can end up with a code block and hence raw markdown.
+- Be careful with **indentation** otherwise you can end up with a code block and hence raw markdown.
+- Empty line required after `</summary>` tag based on my test or again you get raw markdown.

 <details>
   <summary>Click to expand!</summary>